 Digital and face-to-face consultation

-Digital and face-to-face consultation will run at The Connection, Rhodes from 2 February until 6 February.
+Digital and face-to-face consultation will run at The Connection, Rhodes on Wednesday 6 February, 4.30pm - 6.30pm.

 For any enquiries, please contact Council’s Sustainability Coordinator via: